-Sets the output volume to nVolume (-10000..400) and optionally the target device to Destination (not modified, if equal to VCHIQSoundDestinationUnknown).
+Sets the output volume to nVolume (-10000..400, in 1/100 dB) and optionally the target device to Destination (not modified, if equal to VCHIQSoundDestinationUnknown).
 This method can be called, while the sound data transmission is running.
 The following macros are defined for specifying the volume: